ayecue/klassmer/README.md

 Since `~0.3.7` removed some unnecessary deps.

 Since `~0.3.8` improved logic of package mapping.
 Merging is abit slower now since cyclic checking is more complex.
-In the next release I'll try to improved speed again.
+In the next release I'll try to improve speed again.

+Since `~0.3.9` you can select which compiler you want to use (right now there's just one for CommonJS).
+Also the speed of the cyclic check is now faster.

 ## Example: